 - We still don’t know what causes obesity, nor what actually works to reduce it

 - Restricting food is likely to lead to emotional issues like depression and psychosis, and diagnosable eating disorders

 - Prejudice against fat people is rife, and increasing, and much of it is done by fat people to themselves

 - Even people who are not fat are highly critical of their bodies

-But what we do know for sure is that:
+But what you can know for sure is that:

 - hating someone never motivated that person to want to change anything

-- hating ourselves only damages our self esteem and our self worth
+- hating yourself only damages your self esteem and your self worth

-- hating our bodies makes us vulnerable to abuse, disease, and self-abuse
+- hating your body makes you vulnerable to abuse by others, disease, and self-abuse

 It’s time to do something different.
 Is our culture likely to stop wanting us all to be ever thinner?
 Not very likely.

-But what each one of us can do in the face of all those scary numbers is:
+But what you can do in the face of all those scary numbers is:

 - decide to learn who you are

-- decide to honour and nurture my body, no matter what anyone else thinks of it
+- decide to honour and nurture your body, no matter what anyone else thinks of it

-- learn the truth about what is healthy and what is not, from people who are not trying to sell me a pill or program I’ll have to keep buying for the rest of my life
+- learn the truth about what is healthy and what is not, from people who are not trying to sell you a pill or program you’ll have to keep buying for the rest of your life

-- find support to stay committed to my own health and wellbeing
+- find support to stay committed to your own health and wellbeing

 And that’s what The Body Image Revolution is about.